Home

 (Advanced Settings)

-If this option is enabled, all requests against the Graph API are written to a logfile.
-Should only be activated for troubleshooting.
+If this setting is enabled, all requests to the Graph API are written to a log file.

-If this option is enabled, additional Metadata is fetched from the profile endpoint.
-This information includes, skills, languages, projects, etc.
+If this setting is enabled, additional Metadata is fetched from the profile endpoint.
+This information includes, skills, languages, projects etc.

 Include Additional User Info